 During the production process, he is able to use traditional time-consuming methods without adding or removing anything from the beans.
-This means that it takes over three months to make each bar of chocolate but also that the end product stands out from similar treats produced on a large scale.
+This means that it takes over three months to make each bar of chocolate, and also that the end product stands out from similar treats produced on a large scale.

 “When I started the business 12 years ago, I only made assorted chocolates and sold other brands, but I soon realised that I wanted to do something you can’t find in every convenience store,” says Westerlund.

-For a long time he used a ready-made chocolate paste as the base of his production but the real dream was always to produce his own bean-to-bar chocolate whereby the factory itself takes care of every step of the chocolate production.
+For a long time, he used a ready-made chocolate paste as the base of his production.
+However, the real dream was always to produce his own bean-to-bar chocolate, whereby the factory itself takes care of every step of the chocolate production.

 After 10 years of researching behind the scenes, Westerlund launched his first bean-to-bar product in 2015.
 Two years later the production was ripe enough to enable him to take some bold steps into the future.